Satisfactory Academic Progress

 - Include the steps you have taken or will take, personally and academically, to prevent these circumstances from hindering your academic performance in the future.

-2. DOCUMENTATION is required for all appeals, and the documentation should support the explanation in the typed and signed letter.
+2. DOCUMENTATION is required for all appeals and the documentation should support your explanation described in step 1.
 For example, medical or other legal documents, counselors, attorneys, doctors, or other objective persons who are knowledgeable about your circumstances.

 3. CONFIRMATION PAGE showing completion of SAP Counseling, "The Key Components to the Satisfactory Academic Progress (SAP) Financial Aid Appeal Process."
 Click here for link. *You will need to create a login to complete this counseling session.